deis/workflow/src/installing-deis/configuring-object-storage.md

 ## [deis/registry](https://github.com/deis/registry)

+The registry is configured slightly differently from most of the other components.
+Read on for details.

 ### Environment Variables

-TODO
+The registry looks for a `REGISTRY_STORAGE` environment variable, which it then uses as a key to look up the object storage location and authentication information in a configuration file.
+See below for details on that file.

 ### Credentials

-The registry reads credentials from the below locations on the filesystem.

-- Key: `/var/run/secrets/deis/registry/creds/accesskey`
-- Secret: `/var/run/secrets/deis/registry/creds/secretkey`
+The registry reads the credential information from a `/var/run/secrets/deis/registry/creds/objectstorage-keyfile` file.
+See https://github.com/deis/charts/blob/master/deis-dev/tpl/deis-objectstorage-secret.yaml for an example of what that file should look like.

 ## [deis/database](https://github.com/deis/postgres)

 The database is configured slightly differently from the other components.
-It looks for an environment variable which it then uses as a key to look up the object storage configuration in a config file.
+Read the two sections below for details.

 ### Environment Variables

-The database looks for the `DATABASE_STORAGE` environment variable to determine what object storage system to use.
-Valid values are listed below and the [Helm chart for Deis](https://github.com/deis/charts/tree/master/deis-dev) defaults to `minio`:
+The database looks for a `DATABASE_STORAGE` environment variable, which it then uses as a key to look up the object storage location and authentication information in a configuration file.
+See below for the details on that file.

-- filesystem: Store persistent data on ephemeral disk
-- s3: Store persistent data in AWS S3 (configure in S3 section)
-- azure: Store persistent data in Azure's object storage
-- gcs: Store persistent data in Google Cloud Storage
-- minio: Store persistent data on in-cluster Minio server

-(TODO: is this correct?)

-### Credentials
+## Credentials

-The database reads credentials from the below locations on the filesystem.
+The database reads the credentials information from a `/var/run/secrets/deis/objectstore/creds/objectstorage-keyfile` file.
+See https://github.com/deis/charts/blob/master/deis-dev/tpl/deis-objectstorage-secret.yaml for an example of what that file should look like.

-- Key: `/etc/wal-e.d/env/access-key-id`
-- Secret: `/etc/wal-e.d/env/access-key-secret`

-(TODO: is this still correct?)

 # Limitations